 WooCommerce Subscriptions is another option for an eLearning engine for Tutor LMS.
 It works in tandem with WooCommerce to create a specialized version of WooCommerce Products that will allow for recurring payment models.
 Although it’s an expensive alternative at $199/year, the price can be justified if your website is growing strong and fast.
 This WooCommerce based plugin can be integrated in a similar way with Tutor LMS courses to sell courses online; read more here!

-Restrict Content Pro takes a different route to creating premium content.
-It’s also slightly more complex compared to other solutions, but compensates for that with a higher degree of control over your content.
+Restrict Content Pro takes a different route to create premium content.
+It’s also slightly more complex compared to other solutions but compensates for that with a higher degree of control over your content.